tinloof/sanity-kit/packages/sanity-studio/README.md

 ## Disable creation plugin

-Plugin to disable the creation of doucments with the `disableCreation` option set to true.
+Plugin to disable the creation of documents with the `disableCreation` option set to true.
 The plugin does this by:

-- limiting the document's action to (these options can be overidden):
+- limiting the document's action to (these options can be overridden):
   - publish
   - restore
   - discard changes